tatendakutadza/tatendakutadza/README.md

 #### ✨ I've been creating bugs since:
 - 2015
 #### 🔭 I’m currently working on ...
 - Investigating the Zimbabwean job market using Data Analysis methods
 #### 📚 I'm currently learning:
 - Data Science and Data Analytics
 - Machine Learning
 - Cybersecurity
-#### Projects I'm interested in working on:
-- Music Recommender
-- Twitter Sentiment Analysis
-#### 🎲 Fun fact:
-- I draw and play the guitar in my free time
 #### <br>🎯 Goals:
 - Contribute more on GitHub
 - Get a remote programming job in 2025